tolinwei/tube-vim/README.md

 4. We provide a `.screenrc` configuration file that helps you to better use `screen` command, it will be placed during the installation

-### For *nix
+### For Linux

-－ If you're using *nix, we value you as an experienced user, and due to so many variation of *nix distribution, it's nearly impossible to provide a single installation script to cover all the cases.
+－ If you're using Linux, we value you as an experienced user, and due to many Linux distributions, it's nearly impossible to provide a single installation script to cover all the cases.
 We ask you to have some prerequisites before running the setup script

 1. Have your `git`, and other compilation tools installed.
 In a typical **Ubuntu** machine, you can install them using